Loretta of Sponheim

-Loretta of Sponheim (born ca. 1300; died 1346) was a countess of the noble house of Sponheim-Starkenburg, regent of the County of Sponheim for her son, count John III, from 1324 to 1331.
+Loretta of Sponheim (born ca. 1300; died 1346) was a German noblewoman.
+She was regent of the German County of Sponheim on behalf of her son, count John III, during his minority from 1324 to 1331.

 Biography

 Loretta was born in the Vosges ca. 1300 to John I of (Upper) Salm and Jeanne of Joinville, the daughter of the Seigneur Geoffrey de Geneville, and was raised speaking both German and French.
 In 1315 Loretta was betrothed to Henry II, Count of Sponheim-Starkenburg.
 In the course of their eight-year-long marriage she gave birth to three sons.
 After the death of her husband of an illness in 1323, she changed her residence from Wolfstein on the River Lauter to Starkenburg on the Moselle.
-Her father-in-law, John II, died in 1324, so that the young widow thenceforward had to direct the destinies of the county as regent for her son John throughout an exceedingly difficult time, both politically and economically.